JakeTurner616/Infinity-Library/README.md

 - Search and download books from libgen.li.
 - Displays the list of mirrors for any given book across annas-archive.org, library.lol or any other libgen.li supported mirror.
+- Allows for filtering against a language and media type.
 - Fetches book details, covers, and direct download URLs across multiple mirrors all in one place.
 - Directly download from the libgen.li mirror to a selected local location.
 - Multi-threaded downloading logic allows for downloading more than one book simultaneously.